Vt. orders Moretown landfill to close

 Meanwhile, in fiscal 2015, the cents-per-gallon tax would drop by nearly 6 cents from its current level of 19 cents per gallon.
-The upshot

 Lawmakers have been looking for ways to shore up transportation revenues.
 Declining sales of gasoline have cut into revenues from gasoline taxes that historically have been raised mainly on a per-gallon basis.

 MONTPELIER (AP) -- The chairman of a Vermont Senate committee says there’s no guarantee that a bill will pass out of committee in the coming weeks that would allow immigrant farmworkers in the country illegally to get driver’s licenses.